 - Where can I turn for support in coping with the loss?

 - Administrative aspects (more relevant for late miscarriages): administrative formalities – funeral/burial/cremation

 Under Belgian legislation, the loss of a baby before 22 weeks gestation or with a birth weight of less than 500g is considered a miscarriage [efn_note]17 JUIN 1999 – Arrêté royal prescrivant l’établissement d’une statistique annuelle des causes de décès / 17 JUNI 1999 – Koninklijk besluit waarbij het opmaken van een jaarlijkse statistiek van de overlijdensoorzaken wordt voorgeschreven

 The loss of a baby after 22 weeks gestation (140 days of pregnancy) is considered a stillbirth.

 Since 31 March 2019, a baby who is stillborn after 140 days of pregnancy can be officially registered with the Belgian authorities, and therefore officially named.
+Only a first name can be given.
 In the past this was only possible for babies stillborn after 180 days of pregnancy.
-Note that only a first name can be given, not a family name.

 There is a one-year transition period during which time parents whose baby was stillborn between 140 and 180 days, and who wish to have their baby registered, to do so.